 Historical accounts suggest that the Chemehuevi belief systems include a form of shamanism where power was bestowed upon a person through dreams.
 A prospective shaman would be visited in his dream by one or more guardians-usually in animal form-who would teach them instructions, songs, and bestow upon them shamanistic power (Kelly and Fowler 1986:383).
-The songs passed on through dreams were, and remain, of great importance culturally and include the Funeral, Deer and Mountain Sheep, Bird, Salt, Quail, and Coyote songs.
+The songs passed on through dreams were of great importance and include the Funeral, Deer and Mountain Sheep, Bird, Salt, Quail, and Coyote songs.
 These songs are generally descriptions of travels, complete with place names, important landmarks, natural phenomena, and environmental conditions (including the animals present).
-The recitation of important songs is common at Chemehuevi cultural events even today, again reflecting the importance of tribal history and tribal territory in modern Chemehuevi culture.
+The recitation of important songs is common at Chemehuevi cultural events even today.